There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 More ideas for Alberta late spring hikes

 Some years are better than others for early season hikes.
-In the Bragg Creek area there are several that you can do year round – like Prairie Mountain – and there are others you could attempt if snow levels cooperated.
+In the Bragg Creek area there are several that you can do year round – like Prairie Mountain – and Sugar Mama – Sugar Daddy.
+I also like the Fullerton Loop for something fast.

-In Canmore, there are a few more possibilities like the Lady MacDonald hike – a great early season workout.
 Near Lake Louise you probably have to wait till sometime in June before attempting most of the hikes in the link below.
-The hike to the Ink Pots via Johnston Canyon may be mucky but I have done it in early June.
+The hike to the Ink Pots via Johnston Canyon may be mucky, but I have done it in early June.

 Along Highway 40 you can usually do the Prairie View Trail and Wasootch Ridge early in the season.
 Take icers to be on the safe side.
 For families there is always Troll Falls.

-How to dress for the shoulder season when you’re hiking
+How to dress for early season mountain hikes near Calgary

 What gear to bring

 Go prepared for everything.
-That means the 10 essentials should be in your backpack.
-If you think there might be snow, bring gaiters along with “icers.”
+If you think there might be snow, bring gaiters along with microspikes.

 Some people swear by hiking poles – while others like my husband, hate them.
+I like the collapsibel ones that don’t weigh very much.
 If you have to cross a stream or a river, poles come in very handy.
-You might want to read 12 Safety Tips for Crossing Rivers and Streams if a river crossing is in your future.

 Base layers for early season hiking

 Base layers sit closest to your skin.
 You want layers that wick the moisture away so you don’t get chilled when you stop.
-Good choices include products made with merino wool – like Icebreaker and synthetics like capilene.
+Good choices include products made with merino wool – like Icebreaker’s line and synthetics like capilene.

 Mid Layers